 Sometimes our clients are looking for managed file transfer (MFT) solutions because they've decided it's time to invest in a better, more secure way of handling sensitive data.
 Other clients, like the City of Modesto, California, find themselves facing requirements from trading partners that leave little option but to upgrade their processes.

 The challenge that initiated Modesto's search for an MFT solution is one many state agencies face.
 In California, all government agencies and organization are required to submit employee payroll data to the California Public Employee Retirement Systems (CalPERS) through a complex XML format.

-Michael Bumanlag, a Modesto IT administrator and software analyst who is responsible for this project, had only limited knowledge of XML, so he began looking for tools that could help expedite the reporting process.
-Modesto initially looked at a customized solution but the consultative costs were not affordable.
+Michael Bumanlag, IT Administrator and Software Analyst at Modesto, was responsible for this project but had limited knowledge of XML.
+So he began looking for tools that could help expedite the reporting process.
+Modesto initially looked at a customized solution, but the consultative costs were not affordable.

 "Some consultants believed that this would be too difficult to do in house," Bumanlag admitted, "but thanks to GoAnywhere, we were successful and the process was easier than I initially expected"

 Using GoAnywhere, the CalPERS project generates multiple queries against the Modesto payroll database to create the required XML file, and then integrates those queries into the final report.
 GoAnywhere encrypts the XML file with OpenPGP, sends it to the SFTP server at CalPERS, and then confirms that the file was received and accepted.

 Bumanlag was impressed.
 "Other agencies in California are still struggling to build a system from scratch, and are spending so much time and money to do that, and GoAnywhere solved the whole problem for us quickly and affordably!"

 One of the greatest advantages Bumanlag sees with GoAnywhere is its versatility.